 Comparing all the divorce stories I have heard, I’ve come to the conclusion that neither one is worst than the other.
 I don’t believe it’s a matter of gender but rather of personality.

-In some marriages there may be one who is the “alpha” (gosh I loath that word but it’s true).
-There is always one who has to be boss cocky and control the relationship, be in the power seat so to speak; whilst the other must follow and be the appeaser.
-Now the sort of control an alpha can display may range from outright overbearing and threatening or it can be subtle and manipulative.
-This behaviour may not reveal itself at the beginning of the relationship but rather establishes itself over a period of time.
+In some marriages, there may be one who is the “alpha” (gosh I loath that word but it’s true).
+There is always one who has to be boss cocky and control the relationship, be in the power seat so to speak; while the other must follow and be the appeaser.
+Now the sort of control an alpha can display may range from outright overbearing and threaten or, it can be subtle and manipulative.
+This behaviour may not reveal itself at the beginning of the relationship but rather establishes itself over a period.
 It is often this person who also controls the family purse strings

 They may mask their real intention (keeping the majority of money for themselves) by seeking to justify concerns they have that whatever may be paid for the upkeep on their children may be haphazardly spent by their ex on non-child essential items.
 A narcissist has little or no empathy for others and has fabricated a reality in which they are superior and more important.

-I often see marriages where one party is more of a giver, whilst the other party may be more of a taker.
+I often see marriages where one party is more of a giver, while the other party may be more of a taker.
 I see takers as being narcissistic.
-If this sounds a little like the person you are married to then at least now you know why they behave the way they do and that it may be time to set some limits.
+If this sounds a little like the person, you are married to then at least now you know why they behave the way they do and that it may be time to set some limits.